juanantoniofm/letter_counting/README.md

 ## Usage

+In this repository, you will find the code and the data used in this study.
+The code is available in a "Jupyter Notebook", a friendly interface for readable code.

-Read a static copy [here](https://github.com/juanantoniofm/letter_counting/blob/master/code/Letter%20Counting.ipynb)
+You can read a static copy of the notebook [here](https://github.com/juanantoniofm/letter_counting/blob/master/code/Letter%20Counting.ipynb)

 If you want to run it yourself: